People say a picture is worth a thousand words. Maybe they just don’t like readin’…

 Inside the Naple’s Cafe ca. 1948

-Jack meets Marko for lunch here in MORMON DETECTIVE.
+Jack meets Marko for lunch here in THE TESLA DECEPTION.
 Marko buys his cigarettes from the machine in the center-left of the photo.

 Inside the Peter Pan Billiards Hall ca. 1980

-Jack gets a lesson in pool and a hint of Bosko’s travels in MORMON DETECTIVE.
+Jack gets a lesson in pool and a hint of Bosko’s travels in THE TESLA DECEPTION.

 Bingham City Hall on the Right ca. 1948

-Jack leaves his car parked here in MORMON DETECTIVE.
+Jack leaves his car parked here in THE TESLA DECEPTION.